kliment/Printrun/README.md

 # USING PRONSERVE

-Printserve runs a server for remotely monitoring and controlling your 3D printer over your network.
+Prontserve runs a server for remotely monitoring and controlling your 3D printer over your network.

-To start the server you can run `./printserve.py` in the directory you git cloned printrun too.
+To start the server you can run `./prontserve.py` in the directory you git cloned printrun too.
 Once the server starts you can verify it's working by going to http://localhost:8888 in your web browser.

 # USING PRONSOLE